ERC-Karst/openkarst/docs/examples.md

     flow_network.set_initial_conditions(initial_Q, initial_y)
 ```

-Now we set proper boundary conditions, in this case a constant inflow rate at the left side and a constant water depths at the right side.
+Now we set proper boundary conditions, in this case a constant volumetric inflow rate at the left side and a constant water depths at the right side.
 Note that the indexing of nodes starts at zero.
 Both boundaries receive dictionaries of nodes and associated values (flow rates or depths).

 ```python
 # Set boundary conditions